Whole Child Education:

 The Athletic Department’s activities culminate each year with Field Day – a tradition that goes back decades and pits POSTS verses RAILS in traditional track and field events across grade levels.

 Powhatan’s technology program is founded on the belief that technology is an essential tool in assisting students in learning beyond the classroom.
 To that end, all students have access to computers in their classrooms, individual laptops, and Smart Boards at each grade level as well as the computer lab.
 Students in sixth through eighth grade continue to build skills in keyboarding, word processing, and Internet research.
-They also learn how to create a Microsoft Power Point presentation and a Microsoft Excel spreadsheet as well as how to navigate a database.
+They also learn how to create a google slides presentation, create spreadsheets as well as how to navigate a database.
 These skills enhance learning and provide interactive lessons in all content areas.
 Students also acquire an understanding of how to use specific hardware, software, and related technologies, allowing them to adapt to the complex technology environments that will emerge during their lifetimes.

 We immediately start with introducing world languages in the Lower School.
-Pre-K students are exposed to both French and Spanish.
 The primary goal is to develop awareness, interest, and enthusiasm for the languages, the people, and the cultures.
 The program also seeks to develop students’ listening and speaking skills.
-A formal Spanish sequential curriculum is taught from Kindergarten through fourth grade.
+A formal Spanish sequential curriculum is taught from Pre-Kindergarten through eighth grade.
 Students learn how to interact in Spanish with meaningful contexts.
 Topics and projects provide a framework for vocabulary and linguistic structures.
 The skills are based on the ACTFL standards for modern language learning.
 Communication refers to interpersonal, interpretive, and presentational skills.
 Through the target language, students also learn about culture, make connections across disciplines, and compare traditions and practices.

-Languages continue in the Upper School.
-All sixth graders choose to take either French or Spanish for their final three years at Powhatan.
-Both will stress the use of the target language.
+World Language continue in the Upper School with Spanish.
+The program stresses the use of the target language.
 Emphasis is placed on the four communicative skills of listening, speaking, reading, and writing.
-The world language program also promotes the development of the three modes of communication: interpersonal, interpretive, and presentational, through a setting that strengthens students’ appreciation for French and Spanish speaking cultures, provides a context for developing confidence to start communicating in the second language, and enhances cross-cultural awareness.
-Upon leaving Powhatan, students will have completed a minimum of level one in either French or Spanish.
+The world language program also promotes the development of the three modes of communication: interpersonal, interpretive, and presentational, through a setting that strengthens students’ appreciation for Spanish speaking cultures, provides a context for developing confidence to start communicating in the second language, and enhances cross-cultural awareness.
+Upon leaving Powhatan, students will have completed a minimum of level one in Spanish, with many testing well above grade level in high school.